 Get Your Sweat On

 With over 200 events a year and 60 sports represented, the ESPN Wild World of Sports Complex in Orlando rules the Disney sports world.
-Catch an Atlanta Braves spring training game.
+Catch an Atlanta Braves Spring Training game.
 Shout “GGGOOOOAAALLLL!!” with the crowds at the Major League Soccer sanctioned The Walt Disney World Pro Soccer Classic.
 If you’re partial to collegiate and high school sports, check out Disney’s spring training for baseball, softball, golf, lacrosse, tennis, and rugby.

 If your family prefers to get out of the bleachers and in on the action, Disney has options for you as well.
 Have a child who loves soccer?
-Check out the Disney Soccer Academy, a 4-day soccer camp, for kids ages 6-18.
+Check out the IdeaSport Soccer Academy, a fun way to hone skills for kids ages 13-18.
 Perhaps you have a rising high school triple jumper; the Disney Track & Field Showcase might be just the place to compete.